Decelium/launchpad/CryptocurrencyFaucet/README.md

             </div>
           </body>
         </html>
-4. Check that the web page works by serving it on a local webserver.
+3. Check that the web page works by serving it on a local webserver.
 A convenient choice is `lite-server`, which you install with `npm install -g lite-server`.
-Then you can invoke lite-server by typing `lite-server` at the command line in the directory containing the HTML file, `CryptocurrencyFaucet/static`.
+Invoke lite-server by typing `lite-server` at the command line in the directory containing the HTML file, `CryptocurrencyFaucet/static`.
 You can then view the web page at `http://localhost:3000`.
 Entering a number into the form and pressing the button should cause MetaMask to open and request you to confirm the transaction.
 Once the transaction is confirmed, the tokens you have minted in your cryptocurrency should appear in your wallet.

 ### Deploy the web page to Decelium